Digilent/Eclypse-Z7-SW/README.md

 ## Description

-This is a branch of the Eclypse Z7 board containing the SDK workspace with a simple "Hello World" project in bare-metal.
+This is a branch of the Eclypse Z7 board containing the SDK workspace with the dpmutil application project in bare-metal.
 The hardware is based on the master branch of [Eclypse-Z7-HW](https://github.com/Digilent/Eclypse-Z7-HW).

 ## Requirements